3. Validation - initial project check

 Top tips for a smooth validation:

-A validation extension can be given in extenuating circumstances.
+A validation extension can be given in extenuating circumstances, for example, if your planting will span 3 to 5 planting seasons, or planting is unavoidably delayed.
 Contact the This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Who can validate my project?